 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
-For Japan, high medical limits are worth comparing given the cost of healthcare.
+Basic policies handle core medical expenses and trip cancellation at lower limits.
+Comprehensive plans add higher medical caps, rental car excess cover, luggage protection, and broader cancellation terms.
+For Japan, higher medical limits are worth weighing up.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ